Wyltre/Online-AFK-Account-Discord/README.md

-# Discord Online Forever 🦄😏
+# Online AFK Account Discord 🦄😏
 A code written in Python that helps you to keep your account 24/7 online.

 ## Requirements 🧰